-In her novella Sofia Petrovna, Soviet dissident Lydia Chukovskaya offers an intimate portrait into the realities of the Soviet Union’s Great Purges of 1937 and 1938.
-The novella conveys the atrocities committed during the Stalin era from the perspective of an ordinary citizen — a simple minded and devoted mother.
+In her novel Sofia Petrovna, Soviet dissident Lydia Chukovskaya offers an intimate portrait into the realities of the Soviet Union’s Great Purges of 1937 and 1938.
+The book conveys the atrocities committed during the Stalin era from the perspective of an ordinary citizen — a naive and devoted mother.
 One of the few surviving accounts of the Great Purges written contemporaneously, Chukovskaya offers deeply personal insights beyond the chilling numbers, names and statistics that are all too familiar to many.
 At its heart, the book recounts, through fiction, the story of a society corrupted by terror and destruction in the most deep-seated and all-encompassing ways.

-As the novel goes on, however, the inescapable horror of the purges begin to edge closer into Sofia’s comfortable life.
+As the novel goes on, however, the inescapable horror of the purges begin to disrupt Sofia’s simple life.
 First comes the arrest of a large number of physicians in the city, including a colleague of her late husband’s whom she always knew to be a good and honest man.
 Despite the fact that she can’t imagine him being an enemy of the state, she is trustful of the regime, remaining steadfast in her belief that nothing can happen to an honest man in her country.

 Arrests continue, however, and creep increasingly closer to home: the director of the publishing house Sofia works at, whom she adored, is taken away.
 Then her closest friend, Natasha Frolenko, becomes a target of suspicion for speaking up against the senseless imprisonments, eventually being blacklisted from employment.
 Finally, and most devastatingly, her son Kolya is arrested, despite his fervent support for the regime and noteworthy contributions to Soviet society.